-Try to continually turn your focus to these intrinsic motivators.
+Try to turn your focus to these intrinsic motivators continually.
 This will help you to see the value of making these changes for yourself.

 Take home message

-- It is important to identify what motivates you on your health journey.
+- It’s essential to identify what motivates you on your health journey.

 - Extrinsic motivation comes from external factors and will not last forever.